-Dr. Blake is a Professor in the School of Information Sciences at the University of Illinois, Urbana-Champaign (UI).
+Dr. Blake is a Professor in the School of Information Sciences and a Health Innovation Professor in the Carle Illinois College of Medicine at the University of Illinois, Urbana-Champaign (UIUC).
 She holds a courtesy appointment in Computer Science and is affiliated with the National Center for Supercomputing Applications (NCSA), the Illinois Informatics Institute (I3) and the Personalized Nutrition Initiative (PNI).
-She currently serves as the principal investigator for the NSF’s Midwest Big Data Innovation Hub (MBDH,NSF abstract) and a study to assess the use of Artificial Intelligence in targeted search (CSL/Behring).
-She is Co-PI for projects to develop a cadre of health data literacy ambassadors (a collaborative effort with UIUC extension to reach teens data literacy project); extend text mining methods to identify critical facets of privacy statements (CISCO) and estimate risk as part of a big data-theoretic approach to quantify organizational failure mechanisms in probabilistic risk assessment (NSF abstract).
-She served as Program Director for the Information School’s Master’s degree in Information Management (MSIM) and the campus wide MS in Bioinformatics (Bio) programs (2019-2022) and as Associate Director for the Center for Informatics Research in Science and Scholarship (2011-2021).
+As principal investigator of the NSF’s Midwest Big Data Innovation Hub (MBDH,NSF abstract) she drives efforts to use AI for social impact in the region, and a study to assess the use of Artificial Intelligence in targeted search (CSL/Behring).
+Other projects include a program focused on middle schoolers to develop a cadre of health data literacy ambassadors (a collaborative effort with UIUC extension to reach teens data literacy project); using text mining methods to identify critical facets of privacy statements (CISCO) and estimate risk as part of a big data-theoretic approach to quantify organizational failure mechanisms in probabilistic risk assessment (NSF abstract).
+She formally served as Program Director for the Information School’s Master’s degree in Information Management (MSIM) and the campus wide MS in Bioinformatics (Bio) programs (2019-2022) and as Associate Director for the Center for Informatics Research in Science and Scholarship (2011-2021).

 Dr. Blake’s research explores both human and automated methods to synthesize evidence from text.
 She brings industrial experience as a software developer, formal training in information and computer science and almost two decades of research experience in text mining and natural language processing, primarily in biomedicine.
 Much of her work centers around the Claim Framework that provides both a conceptual framework along with a set of automated methods that extract key findings from empirical studies in medicine, toxicology, and epidemiology that was developed as part of a grant on evidence-based discovery (NSF abstract).
 She has also explored text mining in humanities to detect authorship from movie reviews, and in news stories to recognize textual entailment in news stories and create multiple document summaries.
 The research page lists current and former projects and the publications page captures links to most published articles that are also listed in her curriculum vitae (last updated December, 2021).